AndyyyYuuu/lm-is-compressor/README.md

 ![Compression Rates of GPT-2 Sizes](https://github.com/user-attachments/assets/1ca87b8e-2439-40bd-a38a-0c431ec6e267)

 I also compared the compression rates of GPT-2 [Small](https://huggingface.co/openai-community/gpt2), [Medium](https://huggingface.co/openai-community/gpt2-medium), and [Large](https://huggingface.co/openai-community/gpt2-large) models, finding that for the three sample texts, larger, more capable versions of the model always outperform their smaller counterparts.
-This is consistent with the [theory](#theoretical-foundation) hypothesizing a positive correlation between LM accuracy and file reduction.
+This is consistent with the [heuristic proof](#theoretical-foundation) showing a positive correlation between LM accuracy and file reduction.

 ---
 ## Limitations & Further Experiments